Updated on March 16, 2023

 Garlic as a Pesticide

-Garlic sprays function as a natural insecticide against a range of common garden pests when used on plant foliage.
-These include ants, aphids, bean beetles, cabbage worms, caterpillars, Colorado potato beetles, diamondback moths, fruit borers, june bugs, leafhoppers, mosquito larvae, moths, rose chafers, slugs, snails, spider mites, squash bugs, termites, and whiteflies.
+These include: ants, aphids, bean beetles, cabbage worms, caterpillars, Colorado potato beetles, diamondback moths, fruit borers, june bugs, leafhoppers, mosquito larvae, moths, rose chafers, slugs, snails, spider mites, squash bugs, termites, and whiteflies.

 It will also kill army worms, carrot flies, codling moths, fungus gnats, Japanese beetles, nematodes, and root maggots when used as a ground treatment.